-Each Pivot is designed with isolated electrical circuits which separate the panel's control functions from its alarm functions.
+Each Pivot Pro is designed with isolated electrical circuits which separate the panel's control functions from its alarm functions.
 This redundancy is beneficial and may be required by code in some jurisdictions.
 Likewise, separate circuits are provided for each pump in the system.
-The following tables indicate the electrical drops necessary to power up Pivot panels.
+The following tables indicate the electrical drops necessary to power up Pivot Pro Panels.
 In some circumstances it may be possible to use jumper wires to service multiple circuits from a single power supply, though providing separate circuits is recommended.
 The tables categorize the power supply options from Optimal to Adequate.

-NOTE: Best practice is to bring in separate electrical feeds for the control power and for the alarm power.
+NOTE: For Single Phase Panels, best practice is to bring in separate electrical feeds for the control power and for the alarm power.
 This ensures that the alarm circuit will still be operable should an unexpected surge disable the control circuit.
 If separate circuits are not available, it will be necessary to connect a jumper wire from the Alarm A/C (ALAC) terminal to the Control A/C In (AC.IN) terminal.
-The jumper wire, if needed, should be sized per local code and constructed of the same conductor material used for the original electrical feed.
+The jumper wire, if needed, should be sized per local code.
 If neither separate circuits nor a jumper is used, the panel will not operate properly.